LLNL/RAJA/docs/sphinx/feature/atomic.rst

 Atomic Policies
 ---------------

-.. note:: All RAJA atomic policies are in the namespace ``RAJA::atomic``.
+.. note:: * All RAJA atomic policies are in the namespace ``RAJA::atomic``.
+          * There are no RAJA atomic policies for TBB (Intel Threading Building Blocks) execution contexts.

 * ``seq_atomic``     - Policy for use in sequential execution contexts, primarily for consistency with parallel policies.
 Note that sequential atomic operations are not protected and will likely produce incorrect results when used in a parallel execution context.

+* ``omp_atomic``     - Policy to use 'omp atomic' pragma when applicable; otherwise, revert to builtin compiler atomics.

+* ``cuda_atomic``    - Policy to use CUDA atomic operations in GPU device code.

+* ``buildin_atomic`` - Policy to use compiler "builtin" atomic operations.

 * ``auto_atomic``    - Policy that will attempt to do the "correct thing".
 For example, in a CUDA execution context, this is equivalent to using the RAJA::cuda_atomic policy; if OpenMP is enabled, the RAJA::omp_atomic policy will be used; otherwise, RAJA::seq_atomic will be applied.

-* ``buildin_atomic`` - Policy to use compiler "builtin" atomic operations.

-* ``omp_atomic``     - Policy to use 'omp atomic' pragma when applicable; otherwise, revert to builtin compiler atomics.

-* ``cuda_atomic``    - Policy to use CUDA atomic operations in GPU device code.

-.. note:: There are no RAJA atomic policies for TBB (Intel Threading Building
-          Blocks) execution contexts.

 For example, we could use the 'auto_atomic' policy in the example above::